VictoriaVasys/learning-a-new-language/administrative/m4-gear-up-outline.md

 # Group Five

-# Session Title: How and When to Learn a New Language?
+# Session Title: How & When to Learn a New Programming Language

+## Blurb
+* No one wants to be a one-language-trick-pony!
+How do you become a bilingual pony?
+We've gotchya covered.

+## Prework
+* Consider which language you'd like to learn next!
+* Add your github name to the channel!

 ### Session Outcomes:
 - Create a repo of resources and tutorials for learning new languages and technologies that students can contribute to.